jameswilson281/CIS---11-Assembly-Programming/Syllabus/Syllabus.md

 Irving, Kip R., _Assembly Language for x86 Processors_ - 7th Edition.
 Prentice Hall.

+**NOTICE**
+An electronic rental copy of the textbook is available through https://www.vitalsource.com/ for $38.00

 **COURSE POLICIES**

 - Course assignments will be done electronically and submitted via GitHub.
 I will provide a tutorial on the first day of class.